zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-delegation].
+1. Get the name server names for the *Child Zone* as defined in the *Child Zone* by running [get-zone-ns-names] ("Names").

-2. Get IP addresses for any [in-bailiwick] name server names by running [get-ib-addr-in-zone].
+2. Create a set of name servers ("Name Servers") where each unique name server name in *Names* is linked to an empty set of IP addresses.

-3. Merge the set returned with *Name Servers*.
+3. Fetch the IP addresses for any [in-bailiwick] name server names in *Names* by running [get-ib-addr-in-zone].

-4. Extract the set of name server names ("Names") from *Name Servers*.
+4. Add each fetched IP addresses to *Name Servers* to the name server name it belongs to.

-5. Get IP addresses for any [out-of-bailiwick] name server names in *Names* by running [get-oob-ips] with *Names* as input.
+5. Get the IP addresses for any [out-of-bailiwick] name server names in *Names* by running [get-oob-ips] with *Names* as input.

 6. Merge the set returned with *Name Servers*.

-7. Return *Name Servers*.
+7. Output *Name Servers*.

-### Outcome(s)
+### Output

-Outcome is the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.

 ### Special procedural requirements